 My sister got me three products.
 The All in One Natural Mascara (shade black), the BB Botanical Cream (medium) and the Organic Lip Glaze (shade Mulberry).

 First, let’s discuss the All in One Mascara.
 Now I’ve tried a few natural mascara’s and yet to find one I love so I didn’t hold much hope.
 However, that being said its award winning so it did sound promising.

 The Mascara is designed to lengthen, thicken and give you volume, whilst being good for sensitive eyes and water-resistant.
 I’ve been using it now for over two weeks to really get a feel for it so I could give you the most honest review.

 I have to say I’m impressed, really impressed.
-I’ve found a lot of natural mascara’s without the rubbish ingredients like parabens and propylene glycol literally just flake off or don’t seem to make much different to my lashes.
+I’ve found a lot of natural mascara’s without the rubbish ingredients like parabens and propylene glycol literally just flake off or don’t seem to make much difference to my lashes.
 This one does work well and lasts all day.
-Also it’s priced at £15.95 (current price on their website at time of writing this), which for a natural, cruelty free product that donates 20% to charity I think that’s a really good price.
+Also, it’s priced at £15.95 (current price on their website at the time of writing this), which for a natural, cruelty-free product that donates 20% to charity I think that’s a really good price.

 Overall Thought: Love it

 Would I Recommend: Absolutely